-Hungary financial services
+Hungary financial services in 2021

 Since 2003, Healy Consultants Group PLC has been assisting our Clients with the A to Z of financial services licencing in almost every country, including Hungary.
 We are the best in the world at securing financial licence approvals for our Clients.
 These licences are regulated by Magyar Nemzeti Bank (MNB) in sectors including insurance, asset management, forex and securities brokerage and payment services.